 - The OPC UA Configurator is part of the SPEED7 Studio with OPC UA functionality.
 With the SPEED7 Tools Integration, which is also installed when installing the SPEED7 Studio the OPC UA Configurator is to be registered in the Siemens TIA Portal as external tool. - 1.
-The latest version of the SPEED7 Studio can be found in the download area of www.vipa.com.
+The latest version of the SPEED7 Studio can be found in the 'Download Center' of www.yaskawa.eu.com.
 Double-click on the installation program an follow the instructions on the monitor.